aj-naik/aj-naik/README.md

 - 🥅 2022 Goals: Learn full stack development and deploying ML models through mobile and web apps.
 Also look into scalability of the deployed solutions
 - 💬 Things that fascinate me: The Universe, History, Philosophical debates on morals and ethics, Law

-- ⚡ Fun fact: I am a huge History nerd!
+- ⚡ Facts about me: I am a huge History nerd!
 Love playing guitar and video games and food xD!

 <h2 align="center">My Tech Stack:</h2>